Wasserstein-Based Test for Empirical Measure Convergence of Dependent Sequences: Introduction

 Our first contribution is a one-sample test for a known candidate invariant measure $\mu$, based on $T_n=\sqrt n\,W_1(\hat\mu_n,\mu)$, with asymptotic coverage probability and consistency results under fixed alternatives.
-Our second contribution addresses the practically common case where $\mu$ is unknown: we analyze pairwise distances $\sqrt n\,W_1(\hat\mu_n^{(i)},\hat\mu_n^{(j)})$ across independent trajectories, derive their asymptotic law under a null hypothesis, and formulate a pairwise testing procedure with Bonferroni correction for multiple comparisons.
+Our second contribution addresses the practically common case where $\mu$ is unknown: we analyze pairwise distances $\sqrt n\,W_1(\hat\mu_n^{(i)},\hat\mu_n^{(j)})$ across independent trajectories, derive their asymptotic law under the null, and formulate a pairwise testing procedure with Bonferroni correction for multiple comparisons.
+Our third contribution makes this pairwise procedure implementable when the long-run covariance is not known analytically: we introduce a finite-grid flat-top plug-in estimator of the covariance, prove fixed-grid consistency, and show that critical values built from the estimated covariance consistently recover the corresponding oracle (that is, known theoretical covariance) fixed-grid calibration.

 The remainder of the paper is organized as follows.
-Section 2 develops the one-sample Wasserstein test when the invariant measure is known.
-Section 3 presents the pairwise test and its asymptotic guarantees when the invariant measure is unknown.
-Section 4 reports simulation studies in linear and nonlinear systems (including idealized double-pendulum experiments) illustrating coverage probability and power.
-Section 5 draws some conclusions and suggests directions for future research.
-Finally, the appendices provide implementation details for the double-pendulum simulation and covariance estimation procedures.
+Section 2.1 develops the one-sample Wasserstein test when the invariant measure is known.
+Section 2.2 presents the pairwise test and its asymptotic guarantees when the invariant measure is unknown.
+Section 2.3 establishes fixed-grid consistency of the plug-in estimator for the long-run covariance and shows that the resulting Gaussian critical values consistently estimate the corresponding oracle fixed-grid critical values.
+Section 3 reports simulation studies in linear and nonlinear systems (including double pendulum experiments) illustrating coverage probability and power.
+Section 4 concludes the exposition, and the appendix provides implementation details for the double pendulum simulation.